mbahvw/kit-katacoda-scenarios/kubectl-advance/step5.md

 *Note: the `pod-logs`  does allow output redirection, therefore if you want to redirect the output use `kubectl logs`

 `kubectl logs  weave-net-POD  -c weave-npc >~/weave.logs`

+Switch back to the default namespace before moving on to the next step:
+`kubectl ns default`{{execute}}